 We can help you setup your business to minimize the compliance requirements when your clients do business with you.

-The GILTI software developer, electing corporate tax rules If you were paying attention to the tax law rewrite last year, you may have heard the term “global intangible low-taxed income” (GILTI).
-It is supposed to…continue reading
+GILTI vs passthrough deduction If you were paying attention to the tax law rewrite last year, you may have heart the term “global intangible low-taxed income” (GILTI).
+It is supposed to establish a minimum tax…continue reading